hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_migrate_squash.rst

 ~~~~~~~~

-(PREVIEW) Squash multiple migrations leading upto the latest one into a single migration file
+(PREVIEW) Squash multiple migrations leading up to the latest one into a single migration file.

 ::